puppetlabs/puppet-docs/source/puppetdb/1/connect_puppet_master.markdown

         terminus: puppetdb
         cache: yaml

-This is necessary for making PuppetDB the authoritative source for the inventory service.
+This will make PuppetDB the authoritative source for the inventory service.

 ## Step 3: Restart Puppet Master